Data Structures in ELEMENT¶

-In ELEMENT IoT, these things have access to parts of the data structure:
+In B.One element iot, these things have access to parts of the data structure:

 In Abacus, AbacusSql and Mustache expressions, the variables available depend on what data type is being processed.
 For example, if you want to filter some devices, the device's variables and associations are directly accessible.